Comparing Danone (DANOY) and Its Competitors

-Danone (OTCMKTS: DANOY) is one of 27 publicly-traded companies in the “Food & kindred products” industry, but how does it contrast to its peers?
-We will compare Danone to similar businesses based on the strength of its valuation, analyst recommendations, profitability, dividends, institutional ownership, risk and earnings.
+Danone (OTCMKTS: DANOY) is one of 27 publicly-traded companies in the “Food & kindred products” industry, but how does it weigh in compared to its rivals?
+We will compare Danone to similar companies based on the strength of its institutional ownership, earnings, analyst recommendations, valuation, risk, dividends and profitability.

+Danone has a beta of 0.76, suggesting that its share price is 24% less volatile than the S&P 500.
+Comparatively, Danone’s rivals have a beta of 0.91, suggesting that their average share price is 9% less volatile than the S&P 500.

+This table compares Danone and its rivals gross revenue, earnings per share and valuation.

 Analyst Ratings

-This is a summary of current ratings and recommmendations for Danone and its peers, as provided by MarketBeat.com.
+This is a summary of recent ratings and target prices for Danone and its rivals, as provided by MarketBeat.

 |Sell Ratings